 That’s all I’ve got for today, except: What are you waiting for?
 Get out there and make change happen!

-This book is a very cool call to action, because it doesn’t tell you to do something specific (aka follow this template I’m giving you), but to do what’s right for you.
+The Freaks Shall Inherit The Earth is a very cool call to action, because it doesn’t tell you to do something specific (aka follow this template I’m giving you), but to do what’s right for you.
 It’s like a kick in the butt with the perfect sized shoe – hurts enough to get going, but not so much that you already dread starting.

 If you’ve been procrastinating on getting yourself out there, this is for you.